julietteorpen/julietteorpen/README.md

 ## *Aspiring Software Developer*

-*Explore my [GitHub Profile](https://github.com/julietteorpen) to find out what I've been working on recently.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/juliette-orpen/) to find out more about my career before software dev*
+*Explore my [GitHub Profile](https://github.com/julietteorpen) to find out what I've been working on recently and connect with me on [LinkedIn](https://www.linkedin.com/in/juliette-orpen/) to see what I'm up to professionally and find outmore about my experience.*

 ### From non-profit to software development:
 * 4+ years working a variety of roles in the non profit sector